Mermade/jgeXml/README.md

 When converting to JSON, the attributePrefix (to avoid name clashes with child elements) is configurable per parse.

-Child elements can be represented as properties or objects in JSON.
+In JSON, child elements can be represented as properties (the default) or objects (exposing the parser's intermediary state).

 The parser by default treats all content as strings when converting to JSON, optionally data can be coerced to primitive numbers or null values.